 Repurposing an existing color scheme, logos, and imagery is the least expensive alternative.
-Most websites can be readily “skinned” to use any available color palate, and to plug in existing logos.
-Other imagery and graphic content is easily embedded in banners, sliders, and page content.
+Most websites can be readily “skinned” to use any available color palate and plug in existing logos.
+If this works, designers typically embed other imagery and graphic content in banners, sliders and page content.
 If you take this approach, expect some minor requirements to crop and reformat images to better fit your site, but there’s no need to budget more than $1,000 for bare-bones designer assistance.

 However, if you’re in the market for a new site, you probably want a fresh look.
 You want your website to be modern and appealing, using unique visuals to rise above the “cookie cutter clutter”.

 An effective and budget-friendly approach is to pair custom branding and logo design with complementary stock photography and graphics.
 Much like working with an interior designer to dress up a room, you’ll work with creative experts to pick colors, character, and a theme.
 Then, like filling up a room with furniture, they’ll help you identify pieces that fit the vision, assembling free or inexpensively licensed fonts, icons, and imagery.
 The resulting composition will be unique to who you are as a business, welcoming website visitors and inviting them to kick of their shoes and stay awhile.
 Expect to pay anywhere from $5,000 – $10,000 for basic branding, homepage design, and theming, with an additional $750-$2,500 per page layout.